ajnanmvr/streamlining-data-management-client/README.md

 - **Community and Support:** Encourage user interaction.

 Feel free to explore the platform and make the most of its capabilities.
 For any questions or feedback, join our community forum.

+# Community

+We welcome contributions and feedback.
+Feel free to open an [issue](https://github.com/ajnanmvr/cdc-connect/issues).